 Zeynep Altinay, Ph.D.

-Zeynep Altinay is teaching undergraduate courses in digital literacy and graduate courses in technology for public relations.
-Her research focuses on social and political implications of environmental communication.
-She studies the strategic use of communication processes to foster environmental sustainability.
-She is currently investigating how different images engage diverse audiences and shape public perceptions on rising sea levels, coastal land loss and climate change in coastal landscapes.
+Dr. Altinay studies the strategic use of communication processes to foster environmental sustainability.
+She incorporates an interdisciplinary approach to her research.
+Dr. Altinay is currently investigating how the public shapes perceptions on some of the most pressing environmental issues of our time such as rising sea levels, coastal land loss, and climate change in coastal landscapes.
 Because the investigation of environmental issues needs to address the underlying scientific causes and associated risks, her work often features science and risk communication.
-She worked as a science journalist at the U.S. Environmental Protection Agency.
+She often gives talks on science and environmental communication.
+Dr. Altinay worked as a science journalist at the U.S. Environmental Protection Agency.

 Jerrau, P. Altinay, Z., Reynolds, A. (2015).
 “Best Practices in Environmental Communication: A Case Study of Louisiana’s Coastal Crisis.”
 Environmental Communication

 Altinay, Z; Williams, N. (August, 2017).
 Communicating land loss for coastal Louisiana with visuals: Issue urgency and issue importance.
 Poster presented at the annual meeting of The Association for Education in Journalism and Mass Communication (Communicating Science, Health, Environment, & Risk Division).
 Chicago, USA.

 Brown, P., Altinay, Z., Reynolds, A. (May 2015) “Best Practices in Environmental Communication.”
 International Communication Association Convention (Environmental Communication Division).
 San Juan, Puerto Rico. *Received top paper award